Yoko Taro: Weird feelings for weird people

 [This essay was funded through Patreon & Medium under the ZEAL project.
 ZEAL aims to provide high quality criticism of rarely discussed games and comics, and showcase the talents of exciting new writers and artists.
 For details and information on how to donate, please check out our Patreon, or consider becoming a Premium member for exclusive content!]

-Content warning: Discussions of violence, blood, vomit, suicide, and death, and shown depictions.
+Content warning: Discussions and depictions of violence, blood, vomit, suicide, and death.

 In NieR, if you want to witness all of its terribly beautiful endings, you have to do a lot of menial grinding.
 Do fetch quests, find specific items by revisiting areas, or kill a bunch of creatures called shades, which are these puerile, primitive yellow-black shimmers.
 I didn’t like it.
 I only remember being bored and completing these sidequests, the “thanks for the fish”, “you’ve solved the dark secret about my mother-scientist”, but not what I actually had to do?
 Then all this built-up tedium found release with one, single journal entry.

 Scribbled on some research notes was an implication, one that puts in motion the worst of thoughts.
 That, maybe, these shades who I’d been farming, whose blood splatters became a recognisable, repetitive sight, whose deaths at my hand became a normalcy, whose ‘Old Schoolbook’ loot drops became a nuisance to sort through looking at my inventory, were at one point human children.
 I vividly recall putting down the controller, I felt dizzy, dreadful, and breathless.
 The kind of sunken feeling that I’d been ignoring this thing all along, so clear in hindsight, just for the sake of getting the grind over with.
 I felt like a small, unintentional monster.
 Most importantly, I remember the feeling, which is not something many games accomplish.